 The school believes that RSE and PHSE should be delivered within the following framework and the RSE and PHSE programme will promote:

 - respect and tolerance towards others who may have different backgrounds, cultures, feelings, views and sexuality;

 - accepting responsibility for the consequences of actions;

 - the right of people to hold their own views;

 - the right not to be abused by other people or taken advantage of;

 - the right to receive accurate information about sex and relationship issues.

-The school ensures that effective RSE and PHSE is available to all students and that the RSE and PHSE programme responds to the needs of individual students with additional educational needs and takes students, cultures, faiths and family backgrounds into consideration.
+The school ensures that effective RSE and PHSE is available to all pupils and that the RSE and PHSE programme responds to the needs of individuals with additional educational needs and takes all cultures, faiths and family backgrounds into consideration.

 The RSE and PHSE programme

 The delivery of RSE AND PHSE at St George’s is conducted through coverage in all areas of the Curriculum (see Mapping document) and in sessions organised by external agencies according to the needs of particular year groups to include the following: